-Crossing a number of green spaces, the Wandle Trail follows the twists and turns of the pretty river Wandle, taking in over ten parks, wetlands, and a nature reserve. 💚
+Crossing three boroughs in south London, the Wandle Trail follows the twists and turns of the pretty River Wandle, taking in over 10 parks, wetlands, and a nature reserve. 💚

 Follow the sign to Hackbridge along the canal for ten minutes and at the end turn left onto Hackbridge road.
 This takes you straight to the step-free Hackbridge station and back to London.

 Or if you’re returning via Earlsfield, you could finish up at Bean and Hop, a cycle-friendly café with plenty of cycle racks. 🚲

 With so many beautiful parks and routes across London, let us know your favourite places to go cycling in London in the comments. 👇